Caring for a Pet with Cancer

 Some of the medications described above will be administered by your pet’s medical team in a veterinary hospital or clinic.
 However, you may also have to give your pet medications at home.
 The timing of the medication is often critical to effective treatment.
 Thus, you play a vital role in making sure your pet receives the correct dose of medication at the prescribed times.
 As the primary care giver, you can also help your veterinarian by monitoring your pet’s behavior and activity and reporting how well the medication seems to be working.
 If your pet does not respond as expected to the medication, or if your pet responds in an unusual or unexpected way, your veterinarian needs to be notified promptly so that dosages or medications can be adjusted.

-You also should learn to recognize the signs of pain in your pet, so that pain-relieving medications can be prescribed as needed (see Cancer and Tumors: Recognizing Cancer Pain).
+You also should learn to recognize the signs of pain in your pet (see below), so that pain-relieving medications can be prescribed as needed.
 Drugs that relieve pain are known as analgesics.
 Your veterinarian can prescribe any of several basic types of pain-relieving drugs.
 One type is known as nonsteroidal anti-inflammatory drugs (NSAIDs).
 These drugs block the production of inflammatory molecules that contribute to pain and swelling.
 Corticosteroids (cortisone, for example) are a second type of pain reliever.
 Like the NSAIDs, corticosteroids are anti-inflammatory drugs that reduce pain and allow your pet to be more comfortable.
 However, caution is needed in giving steroids because they may have unwanted side effects when used for an extended period of time.
 Opioids are a third type of pain medication for cancer.
 Opioids include morphine and codeine.
 These are prescribed when advanced cancers cause prolonged, severe pain.
 Other types of pain medications that may be used include local anesthetics and alpha2 agonists, although use of these medications is not as common as the use of other pain relievers.

 Giving pain medication on a preset schedule is less difficult and more effective than providing pain medication “as needed.”
 If your pet is in pain, it is likely to be stressed, nervous, and upset.
 This makes the administration of the medication more difficult for both you and your pet.
 Also, higher dosages of the medication may be required in these situations.
 The higher dosages increase the risk of adverse effects.
 The best plan is to set up a pain medication schedule in cooperation with your veterinarian before treatment and then follow that medication schedule as closely as possible.